Kodaira dimension of moduli of special $K3^{[2]}$-fourfolds of degree 2

-\begin{proof}[Proof of Theorem~\ref{thm:MainThm}] We break our analysis into the three cases of discriminant congruent to $0,2$, or $4$ modulo $8$ in sections~\S\ref{ss:d8m},~\S\ref{ss:d8m+2}, and~\S\ref{ss:d8m+4}.
-We first construct primitive embeddings $\iota_\ell$ associated to $\ell= \alpha e + \beta f + v$ such that $0<N_\ell<7$ and $N_\ell$ is odd, provided certain conditions on $\alpha, \beta$ are satisfied.
-These conditions come from~(\ref{eqn:inequality}) and Lemma~\ref{lem:threesquares}.
+\begin{proof}[Proof of Proposition~\ref{prop:mainprop}] We need to construct primitive embeddings $\iota_\ell$ associated to $\ell= \alpha e + \beta f + v$ such that $0<N_\ell \le 7$ and $N_\ell$ is odd.
+We construct such an $\ell$ for all large $m$ by picking $\alpha, \beta$ such that~\eqref{eqn:inequality} holds, and can pick $v$ thanks to Lemma~\ref{lem:threesquares} below.
 We then compute a lower bound on the discriminants for which these conditions can always be met.
 This leaves us with a finite list of discriminants to analyze.
 We handle these cases with a computer, giving a summary of this procedure in~\S\ref{ss:computersearch}.
+We break our analysis into the three cases of discriminant congruent to $0,2$, or $4$ modulo $8$ in sections~\S\ref{ss:d8m},~\S\ref{ss:d8m+2}, and~\S\ref{ss:d8m+4}.